For Beirut’s traumatized survivors, days of waking nightmares and nights of troubled dreams

 “This is still a very normal reaction to a very abnormal situation,” Tawily said.

 Strong social support networks and sharing the burden of grief are helping some people carry on.
 But Chedid said many are discussing leaving the country, which was already suffering through an economic crisis before the explosion.
-He said he worries that abroad some Lebanese will lose “the spontaneous social support they get here.”
+He said he worries that abroad, some Lebanese will lose “the spontaneous social support they get here.”

 'Usurped from their dreams'